 1. Food insecurity basics

+This also includes parsing misinformation from scientific information and providing reliable resources.
 “While there is general agreement that food has an impact on health,” Colin Hung says in the Healthcare Leadership Blog, “the specific foods and their impact on health is often contradictory and confusing.
 Carbs are good.
 Carbs are bad.
 Dairy is good, but not too much.
 Fruits are good for you, but too much sugar can be harmful…or is it just refined sugar?”

 3. Social determinants of health